jvallexm/openshift-on-vpc-no-public-endpoint-bastion-vsi-architecture/README.md

 ## IBM Cloud Resources

+This module creates IBM Cloud resources that exist outside of the VPC.
+These resources can be found in the [./resources](./resources) module.

 ### Resources

 This module creates an IBM Cloud Object Stroage instance required for the creation of an OpenShift cluster.
 This module also creates a Key Protect instance and a Key Protect Root Key to encrypt the cluster.
 To ensure that the COS instance has access to the cluster, an authorization policy is created to allow the Key Protect instance to read from the COS instance.

-These resources can be found in the [./resources](./resources) module.

 ### Logging and Monitoring